Menu

 Staff in each year group have devised a list of ‘Curriculum Promises’ – opportunities that they promise they will deliver to the children.

-Opportunities that were presented to our children last year included: enjoying a writer's workshop delivered by the author Luke Temple; tasting foods from other countries; participation in the Bikeability programme; representing our school in virtual sports tournaments; educational visits; visitors to school; and being given leadership roles within school, to name but a few!
+Opportunities that were presented to our children last year included: enjoying a writer's workshop delivered by the author Luke Temple; tasting foods from other countries; participation in the Bikeability programme; representing our school in sports tournaments; educational visits; visitors to school; and being given leadership roles within school, to name but a few!

 Community